Core Web Vitals for Framer Website Performance

 6. Framer-Specific Techniques & Settings

 Framer provides a powerful design framework, but if not configured correctly, it can lead to slow performance, layout instability, and interactivity delays.
-Proper speed optimisation is essential to ensure fast load times and a smooth user experience.
+Proper speed optimization is essential to ensure fast load times and a smooth user experience.

 6.1 Simplify Layer Structure